inasafe/inasafe/docs/source/index.rst

 disaster events such as a flood, tsunami, earthquake etc.

-It is developed jointly by AusAID (AIFDR), BNPB (Pusdatin) and World Bank (GFDRR) as an Open Source project
+It is developed jointly by BNPB, AusAID (AIFDR) and World Bank (GFDRR/EAP) as an Open Source project

 You can find out more about the |project_name| project by visiting `www.inasafe.org <http://www.inasafe.org/>`_.